Witiko/scm-at-arqmath3/paper/presentation.md

     vise versa, we used single soft vector space models to jointly represent both text and math.

-    As our baselines, we used 1) Lucene BM25 with the text dictionary and no token similarities and 2) Lucene BM25 with the text + LaTeX dictionary and no token similarities.

-    We also used four soft vector space models with the text + LaTeX dictionary and the token similarity matrices from the positional and non-positional `word2vec` models, the `roberta-base` model, and the MathBERTa model.

 Interpolated models

 :   To properly represent the different frequency distributions of text and
     math tokens, we used separate soft vector space models for text and math.
     The final score of an answer is determined by linear interpolation of the scores assigned by the two soft vector space models:

-     /interpolate_similarity_scores.tex

-    As our baselines, we used Lucene BM25 with the text dictionary and no token similarities interpolated with 1) Lucene BM25 with the LaTeX dictionary and no token similarities and with 2) Lucene BM25 with the Tangent-L dictionary and no token similarities.

-    We also used four pairs of soft vector space models: two pairs with the text and LaTeX dictionaries and two pairs with the text and Tangent-L dictionaries.
-In each of the two pairs, one used the token similarity matrices from the positional `word2vec` model and the other used the token similarity matrices from non-positional `word2vec` model.

 For our representation of questions in the soft vector space model, we used the tokens in the title and in the body text.
 To represent an answer in the soft